SinaJabermoradi/EStor/README.md

 Common         ===> In This Folder , Have 1 Layer ===> CommonUtility
 Infrastructure ===> In This Folder , Have 2 Layer ===> Infrastructure & Persistence
 Presentation   ===> In This Folder , Have 1 Layer ===> EndPoint.MVCWebApplicationUI

+#Application Layer

+Application Layer Is (( Service Layer ))  ./n

+it Means All Of My Program Service Is In This Layer /n

+The services that I used in this program follow the transaction service method